HiraTariqAkhtar/finalwork-recipeapp/README.md

     - [Expo Go for iOS](https://apps.apple.com/us/app/expo-go/id982107779)
   - Run the command `npm start`
   - Scan the QR code or manually enter the URL
-     - QR:
+     - QR code:
        - Android: using the camera in Expo Go
        - iOS: using the Camera app
        - **Note**: If the QR code is not recognized, manually enter the URL.
      - URL:
        - Click on "Enter URL manually" and enter the URL that appears just below the QR code.